khung/SudokuCSPSolver/README.md

 tie-breaker for the MRV heuristic and will choose the variable that has the most constraints with the remaining unassigned variables.

-The least-constraining-value (LCV) heuristic will choose the value that removes the fewest values in the variable's neighbors based on the constraints.
+The least-constraining-value (LCV) heuristic will order values (in ascending order) by the number of values removed in the variable's neighbors if that value is chosen.

 Forward checking enforces arc consistency when a variable is assigned, removing inconsistent values from the domains of the variable's neighbors based on the